Click on a recipe below to go straight to it:

 Ingredients: 500g Greek Yoghurt [0% fat- although some people prefer 5% fat which is creamier], half a cucumber, 2- 3 cloves of garlic, dash of white wine vinegar, pinch of salt, dash of Greek extra virgin olive oil.
 You can adjust the quantities of the ingredients as you desire.
+You can substitute freshly squeezed lemon juice instead of the vinegar if you want.
+You can also decorate the tzatziki with fresh dill, it’s up to you.
 This should be plenty for 2-3 people.

 Method: Drain the yoghurt and plonk in a mixing bowl.
 Roughly grate the cucumber using a fine grater and squeeze all of the excess water out of it using your hands and add the cucumber pulp to the bowl.
 Smush a couple of cloves of garlic and throw that in too.
 Mix thoroughly adding the salt, vinegar and olive oil and shove it in the fridge until you need it.

 Often called a salad in Greece, but us Brits think of it more of a dip.
 The shop bought stuff is OK but it’s rather pink and salty.
 It’s much more fun to make your own.
 You can substitute bread soaked in water instead of the potato if you want.